Zarco Exchange

-Operations
+Operation

 Zarco Exchange has a large scale network of office nationwide.
 The company has working relationships and acts as agent for companies like Western Union, PayPal and Webmoney.
 The company also introduced its own Visa traveler cheques and other financial products.

 History

 In August 2009 Zarco became the second Forex company to be closed after Khanani and Kalia in what became known as the Pakistan Forex Scam Case when the Pakistan Finance ministry accused Zarco of money laundering and illegal money transfers to other countries.
 The State Bank of Pakistan suspended its license.
 More than 3500 of its employees had to stay home as company was forced to close all its 727 offices.

+Investigation

 An investigation by the Pakistan Federal Investigation Agency raised a number of allegations of fraud.
 On 7 August 2009 the agency raided and closed all Zarco 727 exchange outlets in Pakistan.
 Zarco Exchange CEO, Sayd Lakht-e-Hussnain denied being involved in any fraud and a complex legal dispute followed resulting in claim and counter claim of fraud and deception by the State Bank of Pakistan and Zarco and its management.